anukools/Movies_Sample/README.md

-# Popular Movies App (Udacity Android Nanodegree project)
+# Popular Movies Sample App
 For information in regards to project requirement, technical decisions made and related resources please refer to project wiki